September is hands down the best month of the year in the Rockies

 3. There are fewer people everywhere

-Even though 2020 has been a weird year, you can safely assume the Rockies parks will see fewer visitors and smaller crowds once school resumes (however that looks) like every other year.
+You can safely assume the Rockies parks will see fewer visitors and smaller crowds once school resumes.
 The RVs clear out, parking spaces return, the hiking trails remain open and the mountain peaks and meadows start to feel a little lonelier, in a good way.

 4. The wildlife is out and about